 The program for the bachelor of science degree must include a total of at least 120 credits as outlined in the College of Nursing Student Handbook.

-Beginning in fall 2014, the general (four-year) B.S. program in Nursing will be open to incoming first-year students at the Altoona, Behrend (Erie), Fayette, Mont Alto, and Worthington Scranton campuses as well as University Park.
-Students must start and remain all four years at the campus to which they are admitted (University Park students will spend one academic year at the Penn State Milton S. Hershey Medical Center).
+The General (four-year) B.S. program in Nursing is open to incoming first-year students at the Altoona, Behrend (Erie), Fayette, Mont Alto, and Worthington Scranton campuses as well as University Park.
+Students admitted directly to Nursing must start and remain all four years at the campus to which they are admitted (University Park students will spend one academic year at the Penn State Milton S. Hershey Medical Center).

-In fall 2015, previous and current Penn State students and transfer students will be considered for the campus B.S. programs.
+Previous and current Penn State students and transfer students may also be considered for the campus B.S. programs.
 University Park will continue to admit only first-year applicants (high school students or adults with fewer than 18 college credits).
 Students cannot enter the B.S. program at University Park other than as incoming first-year students admitted directly to the major.